 French Lycee – more than international, this school follows the French educational system but is extremely popular among internationals, even though only few manage to make their way in.
 Due to a good number of French citizens of Arab and African descent, and well as children from mixed couples, the student body is fairly international, which is reflected in a breadth of GCSE and A-Level language choices students can make, such as Russian and Arabic, that is not offered at most London secondaries.
 Pupils can choose to pursue British or French educational qualifications at age 14.
-It is notoriously hard to get in – to find out how to get in through the back door, read this post.
+It is notoriously hard to get in but anecdotally not as impossible as in the past due to Brexit.

-Halcyon School – a newly founded non-for-profit international school in Marble Arch for students aged 10 -18.
-The school has recently gained IB accreditation and offers the MYP and the IB programme.
-Its first set of IB diploma students are set to graduate in summer 2017.
+Halcyon School – London’s only non-for-profit international school in Marble Arch for students aged 10 -18.
+The school has full IB accreditation and offers the MYP and the IB programme.
+In 2020, students an average IB score of 35.0.
 The school is very modern and informal, placing heavy emphasis on technology in the classroom and skills for the future, such as Spanish and Mandarin language skills and programming languages.
 The school is in walking distance to Hyde Park, which the students use for sports in the summer.
 Graduates move on to a wide range of universities in the UK and abroad.
 The school posts a wide range of graduate success stories here.

 Hill House International Junior School – discussed in detail here and here, Hill House is a family-run Swiss school that follows the National Curriculum of Britain and prepares children for the British 11+ and 13+ exams, so it is probably your most British international school.
 It does have 50% of children from international families and focus on arts and music as well as sports and games far more than your typical British school, and it also houses a campus in Switzerland that children attend for hiking trips and music courses in the Summer and skiing in Winter.
 This is a great choice for parents who like the international model but still want their children to have the option of continuing at British boarding schools or getting into the selective London day schools.

 International Community School (ICS) – a long established IB international school for children aged 3 – 18 across three sites in Marylebone and Paddington.
 A truly inclusive international school with children from all over the world, it emphasises small class sizes, individual learning and international understanding.
-Students scored an average of 35 points on the IB diploma in 2018 with a pass rate of 100%.
+Students scored an average of 33 points on the IB diploma in 2018 with a pass rate of 100%.

 International School of London – this is a co-educational international school for children from 3 – 18 that offers the IB as well.
 It is located in Chiswick but runs many school buses to different West London locations.
 They have long experience of integrating children relocating from abroad.
 The school publishes leavers’ destinations by IB points which is very helpful, and you will see that their top students have been placed to very competitive courses at Ivy League universities and Oxbridge in the past.
 Said to be popular with Italian families, amongst many others from around the world.
-Average point score in the IB Diploma for 2014 was 33.6.
+The average point score in the IB Diploma was 34.0.

 Top London IB schools

-North London Collegiate – Average point score per pupil 41.9.
-Highest score in IB in Europe, just ahead of boarding school Sevenoaks, this girls’ school in Edware, Middlesex, accepts girls from Reception age onwards via assessment, but the main entry is at 11+ via competitive examination.
+North London Collegiate – Average point score per pupil 40.0 in 2020, making it the top scoring IB school in the world!
+This girls’ school in Edware, Middlesex, accepts girls from Reception age onwards via assessment, but the main entry is at 11+ via competitive examination.

-Godolphin & Latymer School – Average point score per pupil 40.9.
+Godolphin & Latymer School – Average point score per pupil 41.3 in 2020.
 Very popular girls day school in Hammersmith that also has stellar A-level results.
-All the top prep schools featured on this site, such as Glendower Prep, Falkner House and Kensington Prep send a large share of girls to this independent secondary school.
+All the top prep schools featured on this site, such as Glendower Prep, Falkner House and Kensington Prep send a large number of girls to this independent secondary school.

-King’s College Wimbledon – Average point score per pupil 40.0. also one of the top performers in the IB, King’s College Wimbledon with its co-educational Sixth Form does have a junior school attached that admits boys at the 7+ level.
+King’s College Wimbledon – Average point score per pupil 41.7 in 2020. also one of the top performers in the IB, King’s College Wimbledon with its co-educational Sixth Form does have a junior school attached that admits boys at the 7+ level.
+The Sixth Form is co-educational, as girls are accepted at 16+.
+Pupils opt between A-Levels or the IB Diploma.

-This compares with 35.5 scored by students at Southbank International School in 2014 and 33.6 scored by students of the International School in London.
 Keep in mind though that a) any exam would favour native speakers of English and b) not all girls at North London Collegiate and Godolphin do the IB, many take the A-Level instead, so the IB results only represent the results of those students chosen to take the demanding IB – the A-level results of these schools are stellar as well though.
-There is also a new international IB school in London called the Halcyon School in Marble Arch.
-You can read more about it on our blog.